MarcoSchapira/Stratify-Legal-Documents/Privacy-Policy.md

 These analytics are collected using Firebase Analytics.

 ### C. Trading and Strategy Data
+By default, the App does not collect or upload the following data:
 - Paper trading transactions and portfolio values
 - Backtesting strategies and related simulation results

-This data is stored locally on your device using SQLite and is only shared externally when you choose to get notified on the live status of a strategy for a stock.
+This information is stored locally on your device using SQLite and is not sent to our servers unless you choose to enable notifications.

+If you enable notifications for a strategy, the following limited data will be stored securely in Firebase Firestore:
+- The strategy you chose to monitor
+- The selected stock symbol
+- Required technical indicator values used to evaluate the strategy
+- A device notification token (so alerts can be delivered to your device)

+This cloud storage is required for a strategy to be checked in the cloud and for notifications to be sent.

 ---